 - I'm a typography nerd– I love laying out text– and I am a total font snob, which is why my site is all Gill Sans.
 I am also a grammar nerd, and the oxford comma is our friend.

 - I have a messy desk but my computer files are meticulously arranged, and obsessively backed up.

 - My dad is the chief engraver for the U.S. Mint in Philadelphia, and he sculpted a coin of a photo I took of my husband holding my son.
 Not only is my son the only living human on U.S. Currency, but the medal won an International Award for "Most Inspiring Coin" at the 2017 World Money Fair.

 - I have been married since 2004 and have two adorable boys who crack me up every day.

 - I have two dogs, a boxer pit bull mix named Ruby, and a little dachshund terrier mix SPCA-rescue named Marley.
-Recently, we added eight chickens to the mix!
-My house and my heart are full!
+We also have eight chickens and two rabbits!
+My house and my heart are full. :-)